 Not legally.
 To collect unemployment, you must be actively seeking employment AND Both Willing and Able to accept a job.
 If you are in formal training, you are NEITHER willing nor Able to accept a job, if offered, nor are you actively seeking employment.

 I have 11 weeks of sick leave and some personal and vacation days that I could use on Family Medical Leave.
 I intend to go back to work once I'm better.
 I've been off for 2 weeks and expect to go back in 2-3 weeks; long before I run out of sick days.
-I'm concerned that my employer has filed a...
+I'm concerned that my employer...
 Read more »

 That's a great question, but I doubt anyone can give you solid advice without sitting down and talking to you to get more information.
 Schedule an appointment with a competent workers' compensation lawyer.
-There's typically no charge for an initial appointment on workers' compensation matters.
-Try...Read more »
+There's typically no charge for an initial appointment on workers'...Read more »

 This is a question to ask the lawyer handling your workers' compensation appeal.
 He or she may be aware of circumstances that determine the answer.
 As strangers to your case we don't have access to those facts.